 We sleep about third of our lives so when it comes spending money on sleep I consider it as an investment! 😀

-- This amazing pillow (I just love this pillow, I can’t sleep without it anymore!)
+- This amazing pillow called I Love My Pillow (What can I say… I LOVE this pillow, I can’t sleep without it anymore!)

 Step-by-step instructions to create and use a sleep log